MWatty/the-office-memory-game-pet-edition/README.md

 #### Images

 * All images used throughout the website have been carefully chosen to ensure the theme of the game is maintained throughout.
-Of course, for the game itself the images are of pets and these pets add a fun element to the game, hoping to spark joy in the user experience.
+For the game itself the images are of dogs and these dogs add a fun element to the game, hoping to spark joy in the user experience.
 The aim of the image use in the game was fun.

 ### Final Project Variations

 #### Navigation Bar
 * The navigation bar was amended from what was originally planned.
-* As well as the office home button, it was planned there would also be a contact and play tab.
+* As well as The Office home button, it was planned there would also be a contact and play tab.
 * However, these were removed from the website as deemed unnecessary, given there was a highlighted 'new game!' button in place to attract the user, duplication of this could be construed as confusing to the user.
 * The contact tab was also deemed unnecessary for the website and was removed.
 These changes have ensured that the user stories